dovanhuong/Q-Learning_hopper_robot_ROS_R0/README.md

     $ roslaunch my_legged_robots_sims main.launch
  3. Launch Q-Training for hopper robot.<br>
     $ roslaunch my_hopper_training main.launch
-If you have any issue or problem, contact to me via: vanhuong.robotics@gmail.com
+<br>If you have any issue or problem, contact to me via: vanhuong.robotics@gmail.com